-Applicant succeeding to a Tenancy Where an applicant has succession rights to a tenancy after the death of a tenant, the applicant may be required to move to alternative housing in line with their assessed housing needs.
+Applicant succeeding to a Tenancy

+Where an applicant has succession rights to a tenancy after the death of a tenant, the applicant may be required to move to alternative housing in line with their assessed housing needs.
 In processing requests for succession to a tenancy the Council recognises civil partnerships as conveying legal rights and recognition of a relation for same sex couples.
+Time limited bidding and/or a direct offer may be made.

+Releasing a property in need - Applicant releasing an adapted property

+The property has major adaptations, and there is a current need for a property with that adaptation.
+Whether the property is considered to have major adaptations is decided by the Aids and Adaptations team

+Applicants placed in Band B are deemed to need re-housing urgently.
+Applicants in the following situations and circumstances will be placed in this band.

+Band B Applicants suffering from harassment

+All cases of harassment will, in the first instance, be dealt with through the respective landlords' Harassment or Anti-Social Behaviour Policy.

+A recommendation for transfer can be made by the applicant's social landlord or through the SADC's Community Safety Team.

-Time limited bidding of 3 months will apply after which an assisted bid leading to a direct offer may be made.
-Releasing a property in need - Applicant releasing an adapted property The property has major adaptations, and there is a current need for a property with that adaptation. s placed in Band B are deemed to need re-housing urgently.
-Applicants in the situations and circumstances will be placed in this band.
-Band B Applicants suffering from harassment All cases of harassment will, in the first instance, be dealt with through our Anti-Social Behaviour Policy.
-Should the harassment reach a level where there is a recommendation from a senior officer of a relevant statutory or voluntary agency such as the police or Hertfordshire County Council's Children, Schools and Families Department, that a move is necessary, the applicant will be awarded Band B priority.
-Where this priority refers to a transfer (Council and Housing Association tenants living in St Albans District) this will be a property of a size that is appropriate for the applicant's housing need.
-Homeless households (Main homelessness duty owed) A statutory duty is owed where the authority is satisfied that the applicant qualifies for assistance, falls within a specified priority need group, is unintentionally homeless, and has a local connection with the authority (except where fleeing violence or harassment).
+Where this priority refers to a transfer (Council and Housing Association tenants living in St Albans District) and the applicant is the victim of antisocial behaviour, this will be a property of a size that is appropriate for the applicant's housing need.

+Homeless households (Main homelessness duty owed)

+A statutory duty is owed where the authority is satisfied that the applicant qualifies for assistance, falls within a specified priority need group, is unintentionally homeless, and has a local connection with the authority (except where fleeing violence or harassment).
 A direct offer will be made.
 This offer can be an offer of a privately rented property.

-Please see Appendix Two for further explanation.
-Urgent Medical Need Applicants with an urgent medical priority awarded by the Local Authority.
+Urgent Medical Need

+Applicants with an urgent medical priority awarded by the Local Authority.
 The Council may consult an independent medical adviser but the final decision rests with the Council.
-This includes cases where the applicants' medical condition will be such that adaptations are required at the current property but the need to carry out adaptations could be avoided or reduced by a move to more suitable accommodation.
+This includes cases where the applicant's medical condition will be such that adaptations are required at the current property but the need to carry out adaptations could be avoided or reduced by a move to more suitable accommodation.
+This will be approved by two members of the senior management team or one member of the senior management team and one Housing Options Team Leader.